Basic Human Anatomy: Production

-The episode was written by cast member Jim Rash, his first writing credit for the series.
+The episode was written by cast member Jim Rash, his sole writing credit for the series.
 It was directed by Beth McCarthy-Miller.

 This aired as episode eleven, but was the tenth episode produced.

 Cultural references

 Troy buys Abed a six-pack of body switching movies which includes Freaky Friday, 13 Going on 30, The Change-Up, 17 Again, 18 Again!, and Vice Versa.

 Reception

 The episode was seen by approximately 2.33 million viewers.

 Emily VanDerWerff of The A.V.
 Club rated the episode positively with a B+, saying, "[I]t's an episode that takes a potentially insipid and unbelievable premise and finds something strangely heartfelt in it."